EmreOvunc/Affine-Crypto-System-Sage/README.md

 This command allows me to write Cipher into text file which I opened later.

 ### Input & Output relations
 On the one hand, when we take a look inputs, we see that inputs are the plain text like “Hello Cryptography” and it may be one sentence or more sentences.
 On the other hand, output is encrypted text which is  “TWPPMYJCLHMUJALTC”.
 We see that the differences between inputs and outputs.
 This relationship shows us that the algorithm that we can use, works correctly.
-In addition, you can look the PART FOUR to compare results.